-Tooth root abscesses
+Tooth root abcesses

-Tooth root abscesses are very painful and should be treated quickly.
+Tooth root abscesses are very painful and often cause a swelling on one side of the face just under the eye.
 Your vet may prescribe antibiotics and in some cases, the infected tooth may need to be removed.

 Treatment for dental disease depends on the specific problem, but may include:

+- Antibiotics.
 Antibiotics are sometimes (but not always) necessary to fight infection.